bytestoskills/software-engineer-toolbox/technical/debug.md

 Ask: what changed?
 Who changed it?
 When did the system start misbehaving?
 Mapping the timeline gives you context.
 If a system has been running fine for months and suddenly breaks, something changed, and that “something” is almost always the clue.

 Get good at understanding cause and effect.
-Don’t just patch the symptom; trace how it started and how it spread.
+Don’t just patch the symptom, trace how it started and how it spread.
 Systems fail in patterns, and once you learn to see those patterns, debugging becomes less like guessing and more like reading.

 ---